-In the Curiosity Zone, I’m a Researcher is giving secondary school students in Oxfordshire the chance to connect with 15 researchers from a range of disciplines at University of Oxford, Oxford Brookes University and MRC Harwell between 11th–29th September 2017.
+In the Curiosity Zone, I’m a Researcher gave secondary school students in Oxfordshire the chance to connect with 22 researchers from a range of disciplines at University of Oxford, Oxford Brookes University and MRC Harwell between 11th–29th September 2017.

-The I’m a Researcher event will widen engagement with the Curiosity Carnival taking place for European Researchers Night on the 29th of September.
-Following our online event, students can opt to attend the Curiosity Carnival at the University of Oxford and meet the researchers in person.
+The first I’m a Researcher event helped widen engagement with the Curiosity Carnival taking place for European Researchers Night on the 29th of September.
+Following the online event, students could attend the Curiosity Carnival at the University of Oxford and meet the researchers in person.